 HillSide Christian College offers a K-12 learning programme covering each of the eight key learning areas, which are described and interpreted through the Australian Curriculum, and made specific to the College, through its own planning documents.
 Languages (Japanese) is always offered between Years 1-8 (compulsory).
-Christian Education is provided to all students, and is taught as a specific learning area, and also integrated into subject content where appropriate.
+Christian Education is also provided as a subject to all students and integrated into subject content where appropriate.
 This forms effectively a ninth subject.

-Library:
+LIBRARY: